-So…a year has passed since we began using our new 3D mammography unit.
+So…two years have passed since we began using our new 3D mammography unit.
 If you have not yet had a mammogram with this technology, you may be overdue.
-Here is a re-run of last year’s post about the advantages of the new machine.
-Our patients tell us that it’s Smart-Curve compression surface is indeed more comfortable!
+Here is a re-run of our original post about the advantages of 3D mammography.
+Our patients also tell us that it’s Smart-Curve compression surface is indeed more comfortable!
 Breast Cancer Awareness Month reminds us to ask ourselves “When was my last mammogram.”
 (If you can’t remember, call us.
 We’ll check.)

 Most of our patients (beyond that “certain age”), have met Mrs. Charlene Aitken, Sparks & Favor’s Mammography Certified Radiologic Technologist.
 Mrs. Aitken’s professional experience spans three decades.
-This month, we celebrate her 20th year promoting breast health for our patients!
+She has been promoting breast health for our patients for over twenty years!

-To kick-off two important events—Breast Cancer Awareness Month and the launch of our new 3D mammography system—we have asked Mrs. Aiken to answer a few questions.
+To kick-off Breast Cancer Awareness Month, we have asked Mrs. Aiken to answer a few questions.